kamikarras/daisy-fumes/src/pages/posts/post-7.md

 After a detailed introduction to the JUKI sewing machine from Lisha and some practice on a random piece of material, I was ready to go.

-Initially thinking I’d do a scrappy T-shirt after discussing my project with my classmate Mischka, I decided to do something simpler and do a tote.
+Initially thinking I’d do a scrappy T-shirt after discussing my project with my classmate Mishka, I decided to do something simpler and do a tote.
 Totes have become a great medium for communicating a message.
 The message I want to convey is “I feel it.”
 I think this could mean many things, while also resonating with others who feel something big.
 Almost like the feeling Kermit talks about in Rainbow Connection.

 <img width=30% src='/assets/post7/img07.jpg'>
 <img width=30% src='/assets/post7/img08.JPG'>